Jin Chinese: Dialects

-The Taiyuan dialect from the Bingzhou subgroup is sometimes taken as a convenient representative of Jin because many studies of this dialect are available, but most linguists agree that the Taiyuan vocabulary is heavily influenced by Mandarin, making it unrepresentative of Jin.
-The Lüliang subgroup is usually regarded as the "core" of the Jin language group as it preserves most archaic features of Jin.
-However, there is no consensus as to which dialect among the Lüliang subgroup is the representative dialect.
+The Taiyuan dialect from the Bingzhou group is sometimes taken as a convenient representative of Jin because many studies of this dialect are available, but most linguists agree that the Taiyuan vocabulary is heavily influenced by Mandarin, making it unrepresentative of Jin.
+The Lüliang group is usually regarded as the "core" of the Jin language group as it preserves most archaic features of Jin.
+However, there is no consensus as to which dialect among the Lüliang group is the representative dialect.

 Phonology

 Unlike most varieties of Mandarin, Jin has preserved a final glottal stop, which is the remnant of a final stop consonant (/p/, /t/ or /k/).
-This is in common with the Early Mandarin of the Yuan Dynasty (c.
+This is in common with the Early Mandarin of the Yuan dynasty (c.
 14th century AD) and with a number of modern southern varieties of Chinese.
 In Middle Chinese, syllables closed with a stop consonant had no tone.
 However, Chinese linguists prefer to categorize such syllables as belonging to a separate tone class, traditionally called the "entering tone".
 Syllables closed with a glottal stop in Jin are still toneless, or alternatively, Jin can be said to still maintain the entering tone.
 In standard Mandarin Chinese, syllables formerly ending with a glottal stop have been reassigned to one of the other tone classes in a seemingly random fashion.